 The mattress industry is a competitive one, so brands have holiday sales all the time.
 And it’s not just for the big holidays—they also have sales for Memorial Day, July 4th, end of season, etc.

 So if you pick out your mattress of choice and then wait a couple of months, you’re likely to be able to get anywhere from $100 to $500+ off your purchase.
-Even though we listed the regular pricing for the non-toxic mattresses below, there are a LOT more brands that will be available at under $1,500 if you wait for a sale.
-(So don’t forget to check out our full list of non-toxic mattresses, which will give you even more options.)
+Even though I listed the regular pricing for the non-toxic mattresses below, there are a LOT more brands that will be available at under $1,500 if you wait for a sale.
+If one of these sales opens up your options, check out our comprehensive guide to the 14 best non-toxic mattresses.

 Although financing is definitely not the best choice for everyone, it’s worth mentioning that most mattress brands offer financing through services like Affirm and Klarna.

-If that’s an option worth considering for yourself, it can make things more accessible and allow you to make monthly payments instead of forking up the whole thing up front.
+If you have an immediate health need or if a non-toxic mattress is at the top of your priority list, financing can make things more accessible and allow you to make monthly payments instead of paying for whole thing up front.

 4. Check for Free Add-Ons